apache/pdfbox-docs/content/2.0/migration.md

 document.close();
 ~~~

 `ImageIOUtil` has been moved into the `org.apache.pdfbox.tools.imageio` package.
+This is in the `pdfbox-tools` download.
+If you are using maven, the `artifactId` has the same name.

 <p class="alert alert-warning">Important notice when using PDFBox with Java 8
 </p>